Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Framework and Definitions

 For each multipole, except $\ell = 0$, we define the \emph{axis of maximum sectorality} $\hat{N}_\ell$ as the direction of the $z$-axis in the coordinate system in which $\mathcal{S}_\ell$ is maximized for that particular multipole.
 Sectorality is similar to another coordinate system dependent statistic, planarity, which is defined as

-For highly sectoral multipoles, the axis that maximizes planarity is very close to the axis of maximum sectorality, since the maximization of planarity is dominated by the $m = \pm \ell$ terms of the sum in the statistic's definition.
+For low $\ell$ multipoles that are highly sectoral, the axis that maximizes planarity is very close to the axis of maximum sectorality, since the maximization of planarity is dominated by the $m = \pm \ell$ terms of the sum in the statistic's definition.